Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 ---

-## Cluster Sizing and Topology
+## Cluster Setup

+In this section, you will create an AKS cluster implementing some of the best practices for production clusters.
+The AKS cluster will be created with multiple node pools and availability zones.
+The AKS cluster will also be created with monitoring and logging services enabled.

 ### Cluster Sizing

-When creating an AKS cluster, you need to consider the size of the cluster.
-The size of the cluster is determined by the number of nodes and the size of the nodes.
-The number of nodes is determined by the number of pods you want to run on the cluster.
-The size of the nodes is determined by the amount of CPU and memory you need for your pods.
+When creating an AKS cluster, it's essential to consider its size based on your workload requirements.
+The number of nodes needed depends on the number of pods you plan to run, while node configuration is determined by the amount of CPU and memory required for each pod.

 ### System and User Node Pools

-When an AKS cluster is created, a system node pool is created.
+When an AKS cluster is created, a single node pool is created.
+The single node pool will run Kubernetes system components required to run the Kubernetes control plane.
+It is recommended to create a separate node pool for user workloads.
+This separation allows you to manage system and user workloads independently.

 System node pools serve the primary purpose of hosting pods implementing the Kubernetes control plane (such as `coredns` and `metrics-server`).
 User node pools are additional node pools that can be created to host user workloads.
 User node pools can be created with different configurations than the system node pool, such as different VM sizes, node counts, and availability zones and are added after the cluster is created.

 When creating an AKS cluster, you can specify the number of nodes and the size of the nodes.
 The number of nodes is determined by the `--node-count` parameter.
 The size of the nodes is determined by the `--node-vm-size` parameter.